Imperialism: Scotland

-Great Britain
+United Kingdom

 Under the Acts of Union 1707, the English and Scottish kingdoms were merged, and their colonies collectively became subject to Great Britain (also known as the United Kingdom).
 The empire Great Britain would go on to found was the largest empire that the world has ever seen both in terms of landmass and population.
 Its power, both military and economic, remained unmatched for a few decades.

 In 1767, the Anglo-Mysore Wars and other political activity caused exploitation of the East India Company causing the plundering of the local economy, almost bringing the company into bankruptcy.
 By the year 1670 Britain's imperialist ambitions were well off as she had colonies in Virginia, Massachusetts, Bermuda, Honduras, Antigua, Barbados, Jamaica and Nova Scotia.

 Due to the vast imperialist ambitions of European countries, Britain had several clashes with France.
 This competition was evident in the colonization of what is now known as Canada.
 John Cabot claimed Newfoundland for the British while the French established colonies along the St. Lawrence River and claiming it as "New France".
 Britain continued to expand by colonizing countries such as New Zealand and Australia, both of which were not empty land as they had their own locals and cultures.
 Britain's nationalistic movements were evident with the creation of the commonwealth countries where there was a shared nature of national identity.

 Following the proto-industrialization, the "First" British Empire was based on mercantilism, and involved colonies and holdings primarily in North America, the Caribbean, and India.
 Its growth was reversed by the loss of the American colonies in 1776.
 Britain made compensating gains in India, Australia, and in constructing an informal economic empire through control of trade and finance in Latin America after the independence of Spanish and Portuguese colonies in about 1820.
-By the 1840s, Britain had adopted a highly successful policy of free trade that gave it dominance in the trade of much of the world.
+By the 1840s, the United Kingdom had adopted a highly successful policy of free trade that gave it dominance in the trade of much of the world.
 After losing its first Empire to the Americans, Britain then turned its attention towards Asia, Africa, and the Pacific.
-Following the defeat of Napoleonic France in 1815, Britain enjoyed a century of almost unchallenged dominance and expanded its imperial holdings around the globe.
+Following the defeat of Napoleonic France in 1815, the United Kingdom enjoyed a century of almost unchallenged dominance and expanded its imperial holdings around the globe.
 Unchallenged at sea, British dominance was later described as Pax Britannica ("British Peace"), a period of relative peace in Europe and the world (1815–1914) during which the British Empire became the global hegemon and adopted the role of global policeman.
 However, this peace was mostly a perceived one from Europe, and the period was still an almost uninterrupted series of colonial wars and disputes.
 The British Conquest of India, its intervention against Mehemet Ali, the Anglo-Burmese Wars, the Crimean War, the Opium Wars and the Scramble for Africa to name the most notable conflicts mobilised ample military means to press Britain's lead in the global conquest Europe led across the century.